psadmin-io/PortalServletFilter/README.md

 * Restart the web server.

 ## Configuration
-You can find the PortalServletFilter configuration in your PIA install under `domain/piaconfig/properties/PortalServletFilter.properties`.
+You can find the PortalServletFilter configuration in your PIA install under `domain/piaconfig/properties/PortalServletFilter.conf`.
-This config allows you to customize what headers you wanted added to responses.
-After making changes, you will need to restart the PIA server.
+This config allows you to customize what headers you want added to responses.
+After making changes, you can pass `srvcmd=reload` in a request or restart the PIA server to reload configuration.

 ## IMPORTANT
 All headers are added to the client response.
 If you do NOT want these headers to appear on client side then you will have to strip them.